l3ender/nexus-repository-ansiblegalaxy/README.md

 available basis, as this is community supported.
 If you see a new version of Nexus Repository, go ahead and update the plugin and send us a PR after testing it out!

-All released versions can be found [here](https://github.com/l3ender/nexus-repository-ansiblegalaxy/releases).
+All released versions can be found on [the releases page](https://github.com/l3ender/nexus-repository-ansiblegalaxy/releases).

 ## Features Implemented In This Plugin